taichi-dev/docs.taichi.graphics/README.md

 sudo pacman -S yarn
 ```

 3. To install yarn on Windows, you need to install Node.js first.
 You can check it using `node -v‘` in the terminal.
-AFter it's verified, download the [Yarn installer(.smi)](https://classic.yarnpkg.com/en/docs/install#windows-stable) from the official yarn website and install it.
+After it's verified, download the [Yarn installer(.smi)](https://classic.yarnpkg.com/en/docs/install#windows-stable) from the official yarn website and install it.
 To verifiy the installation, use `yarn --version`.

 ## Setup